djndl1/Commentarii/Digital Image Process Gonzales/Digital Image Process Gonzales.md

 It reduces to arithmetic filter if $Q=0$ and to the harmonic mean filter if $Q=-1$

-\indIn general, the arithmetic and geometric mean filters (particularly the latter) are well suited for random noise like Gaussian or uniform.
+$\quad\quad$In general, the arithmetic and geometric mean filters (particularly the latter) are well suited for random noise like Gaussian or uniform.
 The contraharmonic is well suited for impulse noise.

 ###### Order-Statistic Filters